heikkipora/tesla-slack/blogpost.md

 ---

 In order gain access to the car we need to authenticate and fetch the vehicle id of our Tesla Model S.
-As part of a successful authentication the Tesla API returns an access token which provides full access to the rest of the API endpoints.
+As part of a successful authentication the Tesla API returns an access token, which provides full access to the rest of the API endpoints.
-Fortunately the ```teslams``` module takes care of authentication behind the scenes as long it is provided with user credentials.
+Fortunately the ``teslams`` module takes care of authentication behind the scenes as long it is provided with user credentials.

     var teslams = require('teslams');
     teslams.get_vid({ email: 'username@tesla', password: 'pa55w0rd' }, function(vehicleId) {